-In the first phase, Mission Daybreak invites all eligible solvers — including Veterans, researchers, industry, advocates, clinicians, and health innovators — to submit detailed concepts.
-Proposed solutions should seek to significantly reduce Veteran suicides by addressing one or more of the challenge focus areas.
+In the first phase, Mission Daybreak invited all eligible solvers — including Veterans, researchers, industry, advocates, clinicians, and health innovators — to submit detailed concepts.
+Proposed solutions sought to significantly reduce Veteran suicides by addressing one or more of the challenge focus areas.

-- Phase 1 will commence with a series of publicly available webinars, including an information session on challenge details, an exploration of Veteran needs, and a discussion on using technology and data to develop high-impact solutions.
+- Phase 1 commenced with a series of publicly available webinars, including an information session on challenge details, an exploration of Veteran needs, and a discussion on using technology and data to develop high-impact solutions.

-- Additional challenge resources are available to all solvers throughout Phase 1.
-Innovators are also encouraged to join the Mission Daybreak solver community.
+- Additional challenge resources were available to all solvers throughout Phase 1.
+Innovators were also encouraged to join the Mission Daybreak solver community.

-- Each solver will submit a 10-page concept paper that describes a proposed solution, its impact on specific Veteran communities, an evidence framework, an implementation plan, team expertise, and any additional resources needed to develop and scale the solution.
+- Each solver submitted a 10-page concept paper that describes a proposed solution, its impact on specific Veteran communities, an evidence framework, an implementation plan, team expertise, and any additional resources needed to develop and scale the solution.

-- All submissions must be completed using the Phase 1 form and submitted by 4:59 p.m.
+- All submissions were completed using the Phase 1 form and submitted by 4:59 p.m.
 EDT on July 8, 2022.

-- Expert reviewers and a multidisciplinary panel of judges will assess submissions according to Phase 1 evaluation criteria.
+- Expert reviewers and a multidisciplinary panel of judges assessed submissions according to Phase 1 evaluation criteria.

-- Phase 1 will award $8.5 million in prizes: 30 finalists will each receive $250,000 and advance to Phase 2, where they will gain exclusive access to accelerator resources.
-An additional 10 teams will each receive a Promise Award of $100,000.
+- Phase 1 awarded $8.5 million in prizes: 30 finalists each received $250,000 and advanced to Phase 2, where they will gain exclusive access to accelerator resources.
+An additional 10 teams each received a Promise Award of $100,000.

 Phase 2: Accelerator

-During the second phase of the challenge, the 30 finalist teams will join an eight-week virtual accelerator, which will offer tailored support and resources as they advance their solutions.
+During the second phase of the challenge, the 30 finalist teams join an eight-week virtual accelerator, which offers tailored support and resources as they advance their solutions.

-- Accelerator resources will include access to exclusive data sets, networking opportunities, mentorship, and other tailored resources.
+- Accelerator resources include access to exclusive data sets, networking opportunities, mentorship, and other tailored resources.